PRodriguez19/Intro-to-shell/lessons/03_week3_mmg232_shell-scripts_variable.md

 ```

 > #### The `basename` command
 > It is hard to see the utility of this command by just running it at command-line, but it is very useful command when creating scripts for analysis.
 Within a script it is common to create an output file and the `basename` allows us to easily create a prefix to use for naming the output files.
-We will demonstrate this in more detail during our ["Loops and Automation" lesson](06_loops_and_automation.md).
+We will demonstrate this in more detail shortly.

 ## Shell scripting with bash variables